catchorg/Catch2/docs/test-cases-and-sections.md

 * `[@<alias>]` - tag aliases all begin with `@` (see below).

 * `[!benchmark]` - this test case is actually a benchmark.
-This is an experimental feature, and currently has no documentation.
-If you want to try it out, look at `projects/SelfTest/Benchmark.tests.cpp` for details.
+Currently this only serves to hide the test case by default, to avoid the execution time costs.

 ## Tag aliases